 We’ll work our way between different anchorages each day, and you’ll fish a large area of reef, meaning plenty of options for different types of fishing along the way.

-The Ribbon Reefs is one of the locations visited as part of our Lagoon Explorer trip schedule in February/March and July/August each year.
+The Ribbon Reefs is one of the locations visited as part of our Lagoon Explorer trip schedule in June, July and August each year.

 Getting to Ribbon Reefs

-- Our Lagoon Explorer trips depart from either Cooktown, Lizard Island or Port Douglas in Far North Queensland.
-Once you’ve picked your trip dates we can give you more details about transfers between Cairns and your trip departure location.
+- Our Lagoon Explorer trips depart from Port Douglas, about a one hour drive north of Cairns.
+We ask guests to make their own travel arrangements to get from Cairns to Port Douglas and return.
+Once you’ve picked your trip dates we can give you more details about your trip itinerary and timings.